LeslieJohnson/Surplus-example/doc/index.md

 student and `usenet` was the thing.
 Unix before that.

-NOTE: I'm not a Windows developer, and development using `node` command line tools on Windows is not my *forte*.
-Google and Stack Overflow should help if you ~~are forced to use~~ prefer Windows for development.
+NOTE: I'm not a Windows developer, and development using `node` command line tools on Windows is not my specialty.
+Google and StackOverflow should help if you ~~are forced to use~~ prefer Windows for development.

 # Source Code